guillaumekh/iTMS-Tags-Remover/README.md

 # iTMS-Tags-Remover
-iTunes Music Store personal data cleaning bash script.
+iTunes Music Store personal data cleaning bash script Removes identifying tags from `.m4a` files
-Removes identifying tags from `.m4a` files.
+Searches current folder and subfolders (but not subsubfolders and beyond)

 Removes the following tags inside *.m4a files in current directory :
 * `apID` : apple account email address